BliStr: The Blind Strategymaker: Evaluation

-Table~\ref{bl1} summarizes two differently parametrized BliStr runs, both started with the 6 pre-defined E strategies solving the 597 problems in 60s.
-Each BliStr run uses $t_{high}=10$ (which in retrospect seems unnecessarily high). $BliStr_1^{400}$ uses $t_{low}=1$ and a timelimit $T_{ParamILS}$ of 400s for each ParamILS run.
-37 iterations were done before the loop stopped.
-The 43 ($=6+37$) strategies jointly cover 648 problems (when using $t_{high}$), the best strategy solving 569 problems.
-Similarly for $BliStr_3^{2500}$, which in much higher real time covered less problems, however produced the strongest strategy.
-Together with four other runs (some stopped early due to an early bug, and some already start with some of the new strategies), there were 113 ParamILS runs done in 30 hours of real time on a 12-core Xeon 2.67GHz server, and covering 659 problems in total (all with $t_{high}=10$).
-22 strategies are (when using a simple greedy covering algorithm) needed to solve the 659 problems, in general using $22*10=220$s, which is less than the $6*60=360$s used by the 6 initial strategies to solve the 597 problems.
+22 strategies are (when using a simple greedy covering algorithm) needed to solve the 659 problems, in general using $22 * 10s = 220s$, which is less than the $6 * 60s =360s$ used by the 6 initial strategies to solve the 597 problems.
 These 22 strategies were later run also with a 60s time limit, to have a comparison with the initial 6 strategies.
 Their joint 60s coverage is 670 problems.
 The (greedily) best 6 of them solve together 653 problems, and the best of them solves 598 problems alone, i.e. one more problem than the union of the initial strategies. \\ \\ \textbf{Evaluation on Small Version of the Mizar@Turing Problems:} To see how general the strategies are, they were also evaluated on small versions (i.e., using only axioms needed for their Mizar proof) of the 400 Mizar@Turing competition problems, which were unknown during the training on the 1000 pre-competition problems.
-The comparison in Table~\ref{bl2} includes also the old E auto-mode, the 6 best pre-defined strategies, and Vampire 2.6 (used in the competition).
+The comparison in Table~\ref{bl2} includes the old E auto-mode, the 6 best pre-defined strategies, and Vampire 2.6 (used in the competition).
 Each system was given 160s total CPU time (distributed evenly between the strategies).
-The improvement over the old auto-mode is 25\%. \\ \\ \textbf{CASC@Turing Competition Performance:} An early version of a simple strategy scheduler and parallelizer combining the best strategies also with (E's version of) SInE was used by MaLARea in the Mizar@Turing competition.
-This strategy scheduler\footnote{\url{https://github.com/JUrban/MPTP2/blob/master/MaLARea/bin/runepar.pl}} (called Epar) runs 16 E strategies either serially or in parallel.
-In the competition MaLARea/Epar solved 257 of the 400 (large) Mizar@Turing problems in 16000 seconds, and Vampire/SInE 248 problems.\footnote{Vampire still won the competition: a bug in MaLARea caused 17 undelivered proofs.} After the competition, MaLARea was re-run on the 400 problems (on a different computer and 3 hours) both with Epar, solving 256 problems, and with the old E's auto-mode, solving 214 problems.
-The better E strategies were relevant for the competition.
+The improvement over the old auto-mode is 25\%.